chhuang-one/sqxclib/doc/schema-builder-static.md

 	&queryFirstColumns[2],
 };

-// SqType.bit_field must have SQB_TYPE_QUERY_FIRST
+// SqType::bit_field must have SQB_TYPE_QUERY_FIRST
 const SqType  queryFirstType = SQ_TYPE_INITIALIZER(QueryFirst, queryFirstColumnPtrs, SQB_TYPE_QUERY_FIRST);
 ```

 ## Type mapping (static)

-Users can specify the SQL data type in SqColumn.sql_type, which will map to the C data type specified in SqColumn.type.
+Users can specify the SQL data type in SqColumn::sql_type, which will map to the C data type specified in SqColumn::type.
-If SqColumn.sql_type is equal to 0, program will try to determine the SQL data type from SqColumn.type.
+If SqColumn::sql_type is equal to 0, program will try to determine the SQL data type from SqColumn::type.
 SQL data types are listed in [SqTable](SqTable.md).

 You must use type mapping if you define constant [SqColumn](SqColumn.md) with non-built-in [SqType](SqType.md).